ialbert/biostar-central/README.md

 The site has been developed by **scientists and for scientists**.
 It aims to address the requirements and needs that scientific communities have.

-Biostar is the software that runs several science oriented Q&A sites:
+Biostar is used to run several science oriented Q&A sites:

  * Biostars Bioinformatics Q&A at: https://www.biostars.org
  * Galaxy User Support: https://biostar.usegalaxy.org